Chris-Dee/Sakai-Selenium/README.md

 4. We would like to do more pre-processing of the script in the server, so that users do not have to manually change the URL and add certain scripts

+5. We would like to move off of the unittest framework (unittest.main is a nightmare), and call individual methods, rather than have several workarounds to fit with the unittest.main function.

 ##Developer
 To run server, go to Sakai-Selenium/myproject and run
 ```python